This location is now closed with no re-opening date.

 Marc Veax put together a collection of around 250,000 photographic works of all artists from the area, both past and present, and within the small space, he exhibited many of these and other documents, yet, unfortunately the collection was completely split up after Marc Veax died in 1971.

-About the former Musee du Montparnasse
+Former Musee du Montparnasse Museum

-Originally at the atelier, or studio of the Musee du Montparnasse there was an area dedicated to presenting videos, photography, etc by artist Franz Krajcberg, which helped to illuminate the relationship between art and nature and the ecological combat for survival.
+Originally at the atelier, or studio of the Paris Musee du Montparnasse museum there was an area dedicated to presenting videos, photography, etc by artist Franz Krajcberg, which helped to illuminate the relationship between art and nature and the ecological combat for survival.

 There was also a history section that related to artists and writers from around the world that had at one time or another been in the Montparnasse area of Paris, which enabled people to discover the diversity of the world through their different talents.

-We mentioned above that there was an archive section and this part of the Musee du Montparnasse was all about maintaining and collecting documents such as period photographs, magazines and biographical information on artists of Montparnasse.
+We mentioned above that there was an archive section and this part of the Paris Musee du Montparnasse museum was all about maintaining and collecting documents such as period photographs, magazines and biographical information on artists of Montparnasse.

 Also part of the original collection of Roger Pic was put back at the museum where it belonged, but it was also thanks to the many private donors that the section of the original collection had been enriched greatly, with works such as paintings, watercolours, drawings and photographs, along with many other objects that portray the artists of Montmartre and the area.

-Incredibly, part of the history of the Musee du Montparnasse actually lies within where it is situated, as Marie Vassilieff, who was a Russian painter that studied under Henri Matisse, opened up an atelier or workshop on the avenue where the museum is situated.
+Incredibly, part of the history of the Paris Musee du Montparnasse museum actually lies within where it is situated, as Marie Vassilieff, who was a Russian painter that studied under Henri Matisse, opened up an atelier or workshop on the avenue where the museum is situated.

 Sketches at Musee du Montparnasse